berehovskyi/apex-stream/docs/Functional-Interfaces/IFunction.md

 ## Methods
 ### `public Object apply(Object o)`

-Applies the function to the input argument. <p>Contract: The type of an input argument and of the returned value may be different.</p>
+Applies the function to the input argument. <p>Contract: The type of input argument and of the returned value may be different.</p>

 #### Parameters